How God Demonstrates Who He Is Through His Children (Galatians 5:22-23)

 Prepositional phrases are important.
 When Paul says that "the fruit of the Spirit is" we ought to stop for a moment and consider the point behind his carefully-worded sentence.
 It's easy to look at this passage in despair over how much we don’t measure up, but isn’t that the point?

-When we stop to realize how conditional is our love, how lacking is our joy, how fragile is our peace, how short is our patience, how tainted is our kindness, how dull is our goodness, how fickle is our faithfulness, how jaded is our gentleness, and how absent is our self-control, it is no wonder that we may begin to feel a sense of frustration as we examine the fruit of the Spirit.
+When we stop to realize how conditional our love is, how lacking our joy, how fragile our peace, how short our patience, how tainted our kindness, how dull our goodness, how fickle our faithfulness, how jaded our gentleness, and how absent our self-control, it's no wonder that we may begin to feel a sense of frustration as we examine the fruit of the Spirit.
 Yet, we remember the Trinity and the doctrine of sanctification.
 And we remember that prepositions matter.
 The word of is key to understanding why this really matters to the apostle Paul.